pranavtbhat/JuliaCookbook/arrays/search.md

  4
 ```

-The `find` function can also be used to find the positions of all elements that pass a "test" described by a function.
+The `find` function can also be used to find the positions of all elements that pass a "test", described by a boolean-returning-function.

 ```julia
 julia> find(x -> x == 0, [1,2,0,2,0,1,0])